polifonia-project/bells-ontology/README.md

 - Are there bells in the church/bell tower?
 How many bells are in the church/bell tower?
 - Is there a single bell or a poliorganic instrument (a set of bells) in a church/bell tower?
 - By whom (by which foundry) were they melted?
-- In which year were they melted?
+- When were they melted?
 - Which is the material of the bell?
 - Which is the weight of the bell?
 - Which are the measures of the bell?